 For example, let's say that perforation clusters are placed 5 ft apart along a lateral, and you set "Cased well fracture collision distance' to 10 ft.
 In this case, the hydraulic fracture from one perf cluster will form a hydraulic connection to not only its own perf cluster, but also the two perf clusters on either side (because they are within 10 ft).
-If "Connect frac through 'cased well fracture collision distance'" is not activated, then the fractures from these perfs would not be communicating with each other.
-In other words, they'd be connected back into the well element from which the fractures initiated through the different perfs, but there wouldn't be a way for fluid to flow directly from one fracture element to another.
-In reality, there would be a flow channel outside the casing that would permit fluid crossflow.
+These connections represent the flow channel outside the casing that would permit fluid crossflow.
 This matters because of the impact on limited-entry.
 If the fractures form a flow channel outside the casing that runs along the length of the stage, this effectively defeats limited-entry.
 Limited-entry forces fluid to distribute across all the perf clusters, which is good for achieving uniform fracturing.
 However, if fluid can flow along the well in a flow channel between the fractures, this allows fluid to exit the well at one perf cluster, and then flow along the well to another fracture elsewhere.
-This can allow fluid to localize to a smaller number of fractures, as if you hadn't used limited-entry.
+This can allow fluid to localize to a smaller number of fractures, as if limited-entry hadn't been used.